Summary of accounting policies

 Loans which are in stage 3 will revert to stage 2 when the specific impairment is released by the IRC and there are no obligations past due for more than 90 days;

-Loans which are in stage 2 will only revert to stage 1 when internal ratings have improved to the level lower than the minimum notch downgrade from origination that led to transition to stage 2, the forbearance probation period of minimum two years has passed and no material amounts are past due for more than 30 days.
+Loans which are in stage 2 will only revert to stage 1 when there is no indication of financial difficulty and the exposure is removed from watchlist, the regulatory forbearance probation period of minimum two years has passed and no material amounts are past due for more than 30 days.

 Written-off financial assets

-Write-offs are charged against previously recorded impairments.
-If no specific impairment is recorded on the basis of IRC decision making in the past, the write-off is included directly in the profit and loss account under ‘Impairments’.
+Write-offs are charged against previously booked impairments.
+If no specific impairment is recorded on basis of IRC decision making from the past, the write-off is included directly in the profit and loss account under ‘Impairments’.

 Modification of financial assets